alephao/alephao.github.io/index.md

 My name is Aleph.
 I currently work as a Software Engineer, developing software for the Apple platforms.

-When I'm not behind a screen, I'm training Brazilian Jiu-Jitsu (BJJ).
+When I'm not behind a screen, I'm training Brazilian Jiu-Jitsu.

 That's all, folks! 🐰